PSA EW/DW engine

 The PSA EW/DW engine is a family of straight-4 black-top automobile engines manufactured by the PSA Group for use in their Peugeot and Citroën automobiles.
 The EW/DW family was introduced in 1998 as a replacement for the XU engine.
-All DW engines are produced as part of a joint-venture with Ford Motor Company.
+Some DW engines are produced as part of a joint-venture with Ford Motor Company.

 The EW/DW uses many parts from the XU, most notably the crankshaft, but is built with lighter materials.
 The EW name is used for the petrol engines ("e" for essence) and DW for Diesel engines.

 All EWs are DOHC multivalve with displacement from 1749 to 2231 cc.
 They are mainly used for large family cars and executive cars, as well as large MPVs, although the 2.0 L is also used for some hot hatch models.

 The DW started with an SOHC 2-valve design between 1968 and 1997 cc, later receiving DOHC and four valves per cylinder upon the introduction of the 2.2 L in 2000 with the Citroën C5 and Peugeot 607.
 Turbocharged versions started using common rail and received the commercial designation HDi.
 The DW10 served as the basis for the Ford/PSA engine partnership using second generation common rail and a variable-geometry turbocharger for the first time on the 2.0 L design.

 DW8

 The DW8 is for all intents and purposes an evolution of the XUD9 and was the only diesel engine in the family not to feature a turbocharger or common-rail direct injection.
 It was mainly used in vans such as the Citroën Berlingo and Peugeot Partner but can also be found in more affordable versions of the Peugeot 206 and 306.
 The DW8 was phased out in 2007 as it does not pass Euro 4 emissions regulations (it is a Euro 3 engine).
 The DW8 is matched to the BE manual 5-speed and has 127 Nm of torque.
+This is known as the 1WZ engine in Toyota vehicles.